cozy/cozy-stack/docs/jobs.md

 @monthly on the 1 before 9am  # Every first day of the month, between midnight and 9am (UTC)
 ```

+**Note:** the current implementation is to take a random day/hour and run the
+job each month at this day/hour.
+So, you should avoid 29-31 if you really want
+the job to run each month.

 ### `@every` syntax

 The `@every` trigger uses the same syntax as golang's `time.ParseDuration` (but